FartyPants/Playground/README.md

 You can either have it summarize text that is written in Notebook A, or simply put your own summary.
-The summary can be then injected to the LLM as a sort of "memory"
+The summary can be then injected to the LLM as a sort of "memory" The templates correspond to how summary is inserted in the generation.

 ## Paraphrase

 ![image](https://github.com/FartyPants/Playground/assets/23346289/c51eaee3-45db-4293-85d1-c138464bc160)

-Select part of the text in Notebook A and press Rewrite.
+Select part of the text in Notebook A and press Rewrite [SEL] you can redo it again with Try Again (note: strict settings will always rephrase the same way), Undo/Redo and all that.

 ## Lora-Rama
 allows applying checkpoints (if you train LoRA, you would know).
 THis way you can figure out which checkpoint is actually good.